The Making of a Gigolo (7) - Rhonda Wilson

 Jill looked confused, and then frowned.

 "I'm sorry," she said, meaning it.
 "I didn't mean that."
 She clenched her teeth.
-"OK, I DID mean that, but I'm sorry I thought of you as that kind of woman.
+"Okay, I did mean that, but only because I couldn't think of any other reason things could be like that.
+I'm sorry I thought of you as that kind of woman.
 I should have known better, and I apologize."
 Her face got earnest.
 "It's just that it's so hard to figure this out.
 I'm a two time loser!
 I wouldn't know how to find somebody like that if I tripped over him."

 Jill realized how unsettled the woman was.
 She didn't really know these two all that well, but they were good customers, and they left her tips, even when all they had was coffee.